 Many years ago, it was the norm for people to save for years to have at least 10 percent to put down to even get approved.
 Obviously, the more you put down the lower your payment will be and the better chance you will have of getting approved.
 However, you do not necessarily need that much these days.
 The average FHA loan requires 3.5 to 20 percent down.
 So, if you are approved for 3.5 percent down on a $200,000 house, you will need about $7,000.

-There are “no down payment mortgages” available through the Veterans Administration, if you qualify.
+There are “no down payment mortgages” available through the Veterans Administration if you qualify.
 An important tidbit of information to keep in mind is that closing costs are not included in the down payment.
 These fees can run between 2 and 5 percent of the total home price.

 How’s Your Credit?

 Do not assume that you have to have perfect credit to get approved for a mortgage, because you don’t.
 However, your credit will play a role in the rate you qualify for, which will influence your monthly house payment.
 A lender will look at your credit score.
-This is based on payment history, types of outstanding credit you have, length of overall level of credit, and the number of inquiries that have been submitted to obtain new credit.
+This is based on payment history, types of outstanding credit you have, the length of the overall level of credit, and the number of inquiries that have been submitted to obtain new credit.
 You should have a good idea of what is on your credit report before you even get started.

 What is Your Debt-to-Income Ratio?

 If you have ever financed a car, you may have overheard this term tossed around the dealership or finance office.
 Your debt-to-income ratio represents the amount of money you make compared to your existing monthly debt.
 Most lenders prefer this number to be around 36 percent, including your anticipated mortgage payment.
 This leaves plenty of money left over for groceries, utilities, unexpected car repairs, etc.